erikayukari/erikayukari/README.md

 ### Hi there 👋
+🔭 I’m currently working on content manangement and production on Tech and Business here in São Paulo.

+✨ I’m also currently learning to code in python and analyze data in the Master of Data Journalism, Automation and Data Storytelling, which is a course offered by Insper.

+📫 Here is how to reach me:

+erika.yfk@gmail.com

 <!--
 **erikayukari/erikayukari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+-
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...